Skip to content

 return 0;

 Another typical scenario is recursion without a proper termination condition, or recursion that goes too deep.
 For example, recursively calculating a factorial up to n = 100000 consumes stack frame space at every level of function call, quickly devouring the entire stack.
-In a debugger, a stack overflow usually manifests as an abnormally low stack pointer address—for instance, on Linux, you'll see that the value of the rsp register has dropped far below the normal stack region range, meaning the stack pointer has crashed straight through the safe boundary heading downward.
+In a debugger, a stack overflow usually manifests as an abnormally low stack pointer address—for instance, on Linux, you'll see the value of the rsp register has dropped far below the normal stack region range, meaning the stack pointer plunged straight down past the safe boundary.

 There is also a less obvious scenario: in embedded systems, stack space is often much smaller (some RTOS task stacks are only a few KB).
 In such cases, even ordinary local arrays (like char buf[512];) can become hidden dangers.
 Therefore, we should build a habit when writing code: for data structures exceeding a few hundred bytes, prioritize heap or static allocation instead of defaulting to the stack.